senduz/GenAI-Powered-Resume-Analyzer/Readme.md

-﻿# GenAI Powerwed Resume Analyzer
+﻿# GenAI Powered Resume Analyzer

 ## Overview
 This tool helps streamline the resume screening process using Generative AI to extract contextual data from a database of resumes and export all the relevant data in a cleanly processed excel sheet.
 It uses advanced techniques to parse, extract, and evaluate key information from resumes, enabling efficient and scalable pre-analysis for shortlisting candidates.
 The script uses `gdown` to download files, `pdfplumber` to extract text from PDFs, and OpenAI's GPT-4 model to analyze and summarize the extracted content.
 The processed data is then saved to an Excel file for further use.